matheusmisumoto/angular-classes-archive/README.md

 10. **Bitcoin Wallet:** This project features a fictional Bitcoin wallet interface to buy and sell bitcoins, showing the correspondent amount in United States Dollars (USD).
     The exchange rate is provided by a public API used as a service in Angular.
 After the operation, the balance is updated and don't reset while navigating on this website.
 11. **GitHub Repositories:** List my public GitHub public profile details and repositories by using GitHub public API.
+12. **Firebase Authentication and Database:** This project uses Google Firebase to create an authentication page to a restrict area of the website.
+The user can login using a registered email and password, or login with Google Account.
+Once logged in, the user can add and remove entries to a list stored on Realtime Database.